cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 identity is a generator, but for interoperability a canonical generator is selected, which can be internally represented by the edwards448 basepoint, enabling reuse of existing precomputation for scalar multiplication.
-This is its encoding (#encoding448):
+This is its encoding using the method described in (#encoding448):

 ```
 66666666 66666666 66666666 66666666 66666666 66666666 66666666